General Admission Requirements

 - BIA or tribal identification card with photo

-Applicants should submit the identification in person.
-Those applicants unable to present indentification in person must submit a legible copy by mail or the they may email a copy to email@example.com.
+Applicants may submit the identification in person or they may take a picture and email a copy to email@example.com.

 FOR PURPOSES OF ASSESSING TUITION, APPLICANTS FOR ADMISSION SHALL BE CLASSIFIED IN ONE OF THREE CATEGORIES AS OUTLINED BELOW: